 - Apples: Use apples that hold up well to baking, like Granny Smith or Honey Crisp or Braeburn.

 It is best to cut the pork into 2-4 inch large chunks, whether using pork loin or pork butt.
 This will help the pork cook evenly and tenderize.

 Once the meat is cut into chunks, this recipe is as easy as putting everything into the Instant pot and pressure cooking.

-Just remember to let pressure release naturally after cook time has elapsed.
+It is very important to remember to let the pressure release naturally after cook time has elapsed.
 If you do a quick pressure release, your meat may seize up and become tough.